TheRolfFR/firestorm-db/README.md

 // type: { name: string, password: string, pets: string[] }
 ```

-Methods should also be stored in this interface:
+Methods should also be stored in this interface, and will be filtered out from write operations:

 ```ts
 import firestorm from "firestorm-db";